Sanga, Uganda: Overview

 Sanga is immediately outside the northern borders of Lake Mburo National Park.
 Because of its location on a major highway (Masaka-Mbarara Road), it has developed into a stop-over for buses travelling between Kampala and Masaka to the east and north and Mbarara, Ntungamo, Rukungiri, Kabale, Kisoro, and Kigali to the west and south.
 Some of the items for sale include fresh milk, roasted meat, cheese, ghee, and charcoal.
 One of the two main gates into Lake Mburo National Park is located at Sanga.

 Population

 The Uganda Bureau of Statistics (UBOS) projected the population of Sanga Municipality at 5,200 in 2012.
-In 2019, the town's population was estimated at about 10,000 people, with a sizable proportion from neighboring Burundi, Democratic Republic of the Congo and Rwanda.
+In 2019, the town's population was estimated at 10,000 people, with a sizable proportion from neighboring Burundi, Democratic Republic of the Congo and Rwanda.

 In 2015, UBOS estimated the mid-year population of Sanga, Uganda at 9,300 people.
 In 2020, the statistics agency estimated the mid-year population of the town at 11,200, of whom 5,800 (51.8 percent) were males and 5,400 (48.2 percent) were females.
 UBOS calculated that the town's population grew at an average annual rate of 3.79 percent, between 2015 and 2020.